mononeon/assignments/README.md

-# Assignments
-This is my CPNM assignments repo.
+# This is Jadavpur University Assignments repo.